 Free-standing walls are usually designed to suit the purpose for which they are constructed.
-However, over the life of a wall, a lack of maintenance and a number of external factors can affect its structural integrity.
+However, over the life of a wall, external factors and a lack of maintenance can affect its structural integrity.

-Another issue is that walls constructed many years ago may have footings that complied with the standards at the time of construction but are far less stiff than footings required by current design codes.
+Walls constructed many years ago may also have footings that complied with the standards at the time of construction, but are far less stiff than footings required by current design codes.
 Older walls can also have weak lime mortar, which has minimal tension capacity, making them more susceptible to failure as a result of high winds or impact loadings.

 Practitioners and consumers who have a concern about the structural integrity of an existing wall should contact their local council.
-Cracking to brickwork of free-standing walls can weaken the walls considerably and can be a sign that the structural integrity has been compromised.
-This will depend on the type, severity and location of cracking.
-If unsure it is best to err on the side of caution.
-It is also important to note that unintentionally free-standing walls, such as during construction or after demolition, are unsafe even if they have not cracked.
+Cracking to brickwork of free-standing walls can weaken the walls considerably, and can be a sign that the structural integrity has been compromised.
+The extent will depend on the type, severity and location of cracking.
+If unsure, it is best to err on the side of caution.
+It is also important to note that unintentionally free-standing walls, such as during construction or after demolition, are unsafe, even if they have not cracked.

-In addition, practitioners should be cognisant of precautions and temporary measures they should take when constructing a free-standing wall.
+In addition, practitioners should be aware of the precautions and temporary measures they should take when constructing a free-standing wall.
 Refer to WorkSafe Victoria’s Safety Alert 2013-04 for more information on preventing structural collapse when doing construction, demolition and refurbishment works.

 What is a free-standing wall?